-Northern Michigan is chock full of spectacular campgrounds, many of which have campsites just a stone’s throw from the water.
+Northern Michigan is chock-full of spectacular campgrounds, many of which have campsites just a stone’s throw from the water.
 You can set up camp far enough inland to be safe from the coastal environment but so close you can hear the water lapping at night.
-Here are three terrific picks; Tahquamenon Falls in the Upper Peninsula, D. H. Day Campground in Sleeping Bear National Lakeshore and the Sand Lakes Quiet Area just outside Traverse City.
+Here are five terrific picks: Tahquamenon Falls in the Upper Peninsula; D. H. Day Campground in Sleeping Bear National Lakeshore; the Sand Lakes Quiet Area just outside Traverse City; Young State Park in Boyne City; and Orchard Beach State Park in Manistee.
 Wake up to sunlight on the water and the sound of a breeze in the trees!

 Sleeping Bear Bay